 Retailer Macy’s has formed a partnership with Brookfield Asset Management as it looks to boost the value of its real estate portfolio.

-“We are pleased to partner with Macy’s on this important initiative,” said Brian Kingston, the CEO of Brookfield Property Group.
+“We are pleased to partner with Macy’s on this important initiative,” said Brian Kingston, CEO, Brookfield Property Group.
 “The Macy’s portfolio includes some of the highest quality real estate in the United States and we look forward to working closely with them to unlock value for their shareholders and enhance the shopping experience for their customers.”

 Macy’s has been under pressure to boost the value of its real estate holdings.
 Activist hedge fund Starboard Value claims that the company’s stock price could be as high as $125 in the event of a REIT spin-off.
 The stock opened at $39.99 on Thursday.

 The agreement will last for 24 months.
-After that time, Macy’s can fold more assets into the partnership.
+After that period, Macy’s can fold more assets into the partnership.